 - see the employer section of the FWO website.

-There are 18 protected attributes under the Act, including disability/impairment, age, gender identity, race, sex and sexual orientation, as well as personal association with someone who has, or is assumed to have, one of these personal characteristics.
+There are 18 protected attributes, including disability/impairment, age, gender identity, race, sex and sexual orientation.
+Personal association with someone who has, or is assumed to have, one of these attributes is also protected.